ITensor/website/docs/book/main.md

 # The ITensor Book

-ITensor is a library designed to lessen the complexity of tensor calculations through an Einstein summation like interface for contracting tensors.
+ITensor is a library that reduces the complexity of tensor calculations through an Einstein summation interface for contracting tensors.

-The early chapters of this book are designed to quickly familiarize users with the main features of ITensor.
-Later chapters deal with advanced features and with customizing higher-level parts of the library.
+The goal of this book is to quickly familiarize users with the main features of ITensor.
+Later chapters turn to advanced features and customizing higher-level parts of the library.

 ## Table of Contents